Ajedi32/traefik-docker-compose/README.md

 When updating this file, you will need to reload Traefik for the changes to take effect.

+### Setting the dashboard domain name

+You can configure the domain name used to access the Traefik dashboard in production by modifying the routers in `docker-compose.prod.yml`.

 ### Running Traefik

 ```